XhovaniM8/jasper-speaker/MILESTONES.md

 ### Demo
 <!-- Loom link here -->
 ### Notes
+- Voice PE is working with the default Nabu Casa pipeline — next step is swapping in Claude or Gemini as the conversation agent so Q&A answers are actually good
 - Primary use cases: Spotify playback control + general knowledge Q&A via voice
 - Current approach: use existing HA Wyoming pipelines (Piper TTS) — external voice APIs (Gemini, Google Cloud TTS) deferred unless local TTS quality is insufficient
 - The Pi also runs Home Assistant for Zigbee home control (lights, blinds, fans); consolidating onto the speaker hardware is possible but out of scope